Willamin/domo/README.md

 # domo
 _simple domain modeling tool_

+Domo aims to be a simple, yet powerful enough domain modeling language.
+Using a minimal and understandable syntax, it should allow the user to quickly write down domain models while verifying that the types are safe.
+Ideally this tool should be able to output an ERD of the type tree, but it is not to that point yet.

 ## Warning
 The parser is awfully written and not documented.
 It _needs_ a refactor.